 Despite declining incidence, burglary remains a high-impact crime due to low clearance rates (approximately 11%) and significant financial losses, with billions of dollars in personal property stolen annually and less than one-third recovered.
 Residential burglaries account for the majority of incidents, driven largely by predictable schedules, lack of security measures, and easy access points such as first-floor doors and windows.

-The analysis identifies repeat victimization as a critical risk factor, with many homes targeted again within weeks of an initial burglary.
-Long-term risk exposure models suggest that a substantial portion of households will face burglary risk over time; however, these estimates represent probabilistic exposure, not inevitability.
+The analysis identifies repeat victimization as a significant risk factor, with many homes targeted again within weeks of an initial burglary.
+Long-term risk exposure models suggest that a substantial portion of households will face burglary risk over time; however, these estimates represent the potential for exposure, not inevitability.

-The findings consistently show that preventive strategies—particularly visible security systems, improved lighting, and routine disruption—significantly reduce burglary risk.
-Given the low likelihood of case resolution after a burglary occurs, the data strongly supports a prevention-first approach for homeowners, renters, property managers, and insurers.
+Preventive strategies, particularly visible security systems, improved lighting, and routine disruption, significantly reduce burglary risk.
+Given the low likelihood of case resolution after a burglary occurs, the data strongly support a prevention-first approach for homeowners, renters, property managers, and insurers.

 While burglary rates are decreasing nationally, the most effective response remains risk awareness and proactive prevention, not reliance on post-crime enforcement.